Holy Musical B@man!

 Holy Musical B@man! is a musical with music and lyrics by Nick Gage and Scott Lamps, and a book by Matt Lang and Nick Lang.

 Holy Musical B@man! is a parody musical based upon DC Universe's Batman comic books, as well as the 1989 film and 2008's The Dark Knight.
 The name "Holy Musical B@man!" is a reference to the 1960s television series, Batman with Adam West and Burt Ward.
 Robin (Ward) would often make a pun related to the related conflict by saying "Holy..." which gave inspiration to the play's name.
 After the brutal murder of his parents, Bruce Wayne commits his life to waging a one-man war on crime.
 But when he realizes that life isn't fun when you're alone, he sets out to find a super friend.

 The musical was performed March 22–25, 2012, at the Hoover-Leppen Theatre in Chicago, Illinois.
 It was produced by StarKid Productions and directed by Matt Lang.
-The musical stars an ensemble cast featuring Joe Walker as the Batman, and Nick Lang as his sidekick Robin.
-The group put the entire musical up on YouTube on April 13, 2012.
+The musical stars an ensemble cast featuring Joe Walker as the Batman and Nick Lang as his sidekick Robin.
+The group published the musical on YouTube on April 13, 2012.